tchibatron/dbeaver/Home.md

 # License

-DBeaver is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+DBeaver is free software; you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).

-DBeaver is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Unless required by applicable law or agreed to in writing, DBeaver is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 # Contacts